 Achieving RCE & discovering additional vulnerabilities (not published yet but triggerable)

 For this research, my time was limited.
-I couldn’t go as far as I would have with more time.
-A bit more reversing and tests need to be carried, but I am very confident that this vulnerability is exploitable.
+We couldn’t go as far as we would have with more time.
+A bit more reversing and tests need to be carried, but we are very confident that this vulnerability is exploitable.

 XCode – Memory leak

-When I first found the Format String bug in Ghidra, I thought that I had the same function as the one showed on the Zecops article.
+When we first found the Format String bug in Ghidra, we thought that we had the same function as the one showed on the Zecops article.
 However, when setting a breakpoint on it, wifid would crash before hitting the break point.